Drago Pilsel: Activism in Croatia

 In 1989, he came to Zagreb in Yugoslavia for the first time in his life as a Franciscan.
 He was sent to Dalmatia for some time to learn and in 1991 he went to Rijeka to study in the Roman Catholic Archdiocese.

 He left the Franciscan order in September 1991 after his brother was pronounced missing during the Croatian War of Independence.
 Pilsel immediately enlisted in the Croatian army and served under the future Croatian minister of defense Ante Kotromanović in Dalmatia.
 He left the army in 1992.

 In March 1992, he went to study philosophy and theology at the Catholic Faculty of Theology in Zagreb.
 He gave his final examinations there but ultimately graduated from the Evangelical theology faculty in Osijek.

 When he was studying in Zagreb, he started working on a local TV station called Open Television (OTV) where he had his own TV show.
 The show mainly based itself on religious topics.
 He was also a long-time writer for the national newspaper Novi list (from 1995 to 2009).
 When it comes to other newspapers or magazines, the most notable are: Feral Tribune, Globus, Glas Koncila, Novi Plamen, and Slobodna Dalmacija.
 He also wrote and corresponded for foreign media companies, most notably El País (Spain), BBC (United Kingdom), Monitor (Montenegro), and Nezavisne novine (Bosnia and Herzegovina).

 Drago Pilsel was one of the founding members of the Croatian Helsinki Committee, a human rights watch organization.
 He gained public attention during the mid-1990s when he investigated and located Serbian victims after the end of the Croatian independence war.

 He entered Knin shortly after Operation Storm and started working on that terrain.
 He also exposed Croatian war crimes in Lika and Gospić.
-He didn't get along with the Helsinki Committee chairman Ivan Zvonimir Čičak.
+He didn't get along with the Croatian Helsinki Committee president Ivan Zvonimir Čičak.
 He was expelled the Croatian Helsinki Committee in 1997.
 Pilsel went to Sarajevo with his wife and lived there for a couple of years.

 In 2002, Pilsel lead the first Zagreb Gay Pride which at the time was a great civil rights achievement.

 The same year, he was kicked out of the Croatian Christian journalists organisation.
 A few days earlier to that, Pilsel critically attacked a bishop and said that the Croatian Church was: "an inhuman, nationalist, catholic sect from which he wants to stay far away."

 Pilsel maintains a negative attitude against the Croatian cardinal Josip Bozanić and the institution of the Croatian Church.
 He believes that they are extremely right-wing oriented and want to manipulate politicians.

 In 2017, Drago Pilsel has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.